fstrnad/geoutils/README.md

 conda activate geoutils
 ```

-Otherwise you can install the required packages on your own python environment and install the package by:
+Otherwise you can install the required packages on your own python environment and install the geoutils package by:
 ```
 pip install -e .
 ```